sally358/dpfe/README.md

 added sally features:
 * strategy breakdown by hand types (it is calculated on the fly lmao no rusty solver updates needed)
 * drill exporter (i'll probably make it better one day for more customization and less ugly ui)

-in development:
-* icm support
+* icm support (it gives a bit silly though relatively logical results, so I'm not sure if I implemented it correctly, but it surely exists)

 on the drill stuff: i use my personal crappy drill replayer to play drills which is far too bad to get uploaded, maybe i'll make a normal drill replayer later but the probability that i can be bothered to do that is around 0.0000001%